prasetiohk/prasetiohk/README.md

 # Hi there, I'm Prasetio👋
 ## About me:
-- 🔭 I'm currently looking for a job as a Software Quality Assurance (Tester).
+- 🔭 I'm currently job as a Software Quality Assurance (Tester).
 - 🌱 I’m currently learning Automation Software Quality Assurance
-- 👯 I’m looking to collaborate as Automation Software Quality Assurance (Tester)
 - 🤔 I’m looking for suggestions for Project Ideas
 - 🔭 As a retail trader forex and cryptocurrency
 - 👯 I'm currently learning Holistic Health Enthusiast